lisa-lumos/Airflow/02-the-forex-data-pipeline.md

 In the "docker-compose.yml" file, it specifies the postgres "dockerfile" location and container name, and the airflow "dockerfile" location and container name, etc. It also specifies the port-to-port and folder-to-folder bindings.

 ## Docker performances
+In docker settings, under Resources pane, make sure at least 6-8 GB of memory is allocated.
+Also, always make sure to update it.

 ## Project: The Forex Data Pipeline